 The best way to ensure your children buy into rules for after-school time is to involve them in the decision-making process.
 Make a schedule together.
 This way you and your son or daughter will know that Tuesdays and Fridays are soccer days, Monday is dance class, Thursday is Hebrew school, and Wednesday is a free day.
 Feel free to consult with your child about how to best spend that free time.
 Remember that your kids don't need to be overscheduled -- it can stress them out a lot.
 Sometimes kids just need to be kids, so make sure that you leave them the time to do just that.

 Most importantly, don't forget to schedule in family time.
 Today, everyone -- even kids -- is super-busy and constantly on the go.
 However, spending time as a family should be a priority.
 Even if it's just putting aside an hour each night to eat dinner together, make sure you and your child also add that to the schedule.
 Some families like to do game night or something similar a few times a month.
 It's a great way for everyone to reconnect.

-For more articles about home and family life, check out the links on the next page.
+For more articles about home and family life, check out the links below.

 - 5 Things a Teacher Won't Tell You about Your Kid